jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Axe Beak.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Sudden Charge (Ex): >
-SpecialAbilities: Sudden Charge (Ex) When making a charge attack, an axe beak makes a single bite attack.
+    When making a charge attack, an axe beak makes a single bite attack.
 If successful, it may also attempt to trip its opponent as a free action without provoking an attack of opportunity.
 If the attempt fails, the axe beak cannot be tripped in return.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: